palantir/conjure/rfc/002-contract-for-conjure-generators.md

 ## Primary command

 Conjure generators should expect to be called with the command `generate` as the first argument.
-They should read a single JSON file, specified by the positional argument <input-json> and write to the <ouput-directory> folder.
-They should exit 0 on success, or a non-zero code if they failed.
-Errors should be written to stderr.
+They read a single JSON file, specified by the positional argument <input-json> and write to the <ouput-directory> folder.
+They must exit 0 on success, or a non-zero code if they failed.
+Errors must be written to stderr.

 ```
 conjure-<lang> generate <input-json> <output-directory>